 - Certain benzodiazepines (eg, midazolam, triazolam), glipizide, procainamide, or warfarin because the risk of their side effects may be increased by ranitidine effervescent tablets

 - Dasatinib, delavirdine, gefitinib, certain HIV protease inhibitors (eg, atazanavir), itraconazole, or ketoconazole because their effectiveness may be decreased by ranitidine effervescent tablets

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if ranitidine effervescent tablets may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.

 Use ranitidine effervescent tablets as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

 - Take ranitidine effervescent tablets by mouth with or without food.

 - Do not chew or swallow the tablet or dissolve it on the tongue.
-Place the tablet in a glass and add at least 5 mL (1 teaspoonful) of water, as directed by your doctor.
+Place the tablet in a glass and add 6 to 8 oz (180 to 240 mL) of water, as directed by your doctor.
 Allow the tablet to dissolve completely, then drink all of the liquid.
 Rinse the container with an additional small amount of water and drink the contents to ensure the entire dose is taken.
-You may use a dropper or oral syringe to give ranitidine effervescent tablets.
-Ask your pharmacist for help if you are unsure of how to prepare or use ranitidine effervescent tablets.

 - If you also take itraconazole or ketoconazole, ask your doctor or pharmacist how to take it with ranitidine effervescent tablets.